UNINETTSigma2/documentation/storage/storagesystems.md

 **Notes:**

 * set to the `$USERWORK` variable
-* file deletion depends on the newest of the *creation-*, *modification-* and *access* time and the total usage of the file system.
+* File deletion depends on the newest of the *creation-*, *modification-* and *access* time and the total usage of the file system.
 The oldest files will be deleted first and a weekly scan removes files older than 42 days.
-* when file system usage reaches 70%, files older than 21 days are subject to automatic deletion.
+* When file system usage reaches 70%, files older than 21 days are subject to automatic deletion.
+* It is **not** allowed to try to circumvent the automatic deletion by for instance running scripts that touch all files.
-* it is not backed up.
+* It is not backed up.
 See [Backup](backup.md).

 For performance optimizations, consult [Performance Tips](performance-tips.md) page.